nextcloud/desktop/doc/lowdiskspace.rst

-When disk space is low the ownCloud Client will be unable to synchronize all files.
+When disk space is low the Nextcloud Client will be unable to synchronize all files.
 This section describes its behavior in a low disk space situation as well as the options that influence it.

 1. Synchronization of a folder aborts entirely if the remaining disk space falls below 50 MB.
 This threshold can be adjusted with the ``OWNCLOUD_CRITICAL_FREE_SPACE_BYTES`` environment variable.